robertomoreno/scala-assessment/README.md

 Is important to decouple as much logic as posible to easy testing and maintenance.
 Traits and Guice DI are used to achive this target. * `EndpointActorController` contains all logic related to push messages from endpoint to the bussiness node.
 Note that it is a plain Actor, none cluster logic hire.
 In order to use `EndpointActorController` it is required a `ActorSelector`
 * `ClusterSupport` requires an Actor to be used.
 Contains all the logic needed for instantiate a cluster for an Actor, subscribe to ClusterEvents and provide functions to react to ClusterEvents.
-* `ActorSelector` is a trait whose responsability is to choose what actor will be used to push messages from `EndpointActorController`.
+* `ActorSelector` is a trait whose responsability is to choose what actor will be used to push messages.
 It has two implementations:
 ** `RandomClusterSelector` implements a simple random balance algorithm to push  essages to `BusinessActorController` nodes in cluster.
 ** `SimpleBusinessActorSelector`.
 Just for testing.